-Jacob Lipson is a lifelong professional numismatist.
+Jacob Lipson has more than a decade of experience as a professional numismatist.
 After serving as a coin dealer in Montreal, Quebec, Jacob accepted a position as an independent numismatic consultant for a major U.S. auction house.
 In that role, he has handled many fantastic rarities, including nearly half of the 100 Greatest U.S. Coins, and has worked with some of the most notable collections to have come to market in recent years.

 Jacob’s interests include 19th century economic history and the coinage of that era, as well as Canadian and America historical medals.
 He insists on hand-picking pieces for their appeal, historical interest, and rarity.
 In his spare time, Jacob is an avid golfer and has recently taken an interest in photography.

 2018 Georgia Stamm Chamberlain Award for promising researcher in the field of medallic art, presented by the Medal Collectors of America